 Eat This Much reports that a serving of sunflower microgreens (90 grams – seems like a lot) provides the following nutritional facts.

 A bit different than our researched values and a bit limiting.

 We believe that growing and eating microgreens are some of the best things you can do for yourself and your family.

-We find it hard to believe the precise nutritional values that a site lists, like the numbers in the above article.
-Yes, we did our best to research and accurately list sunflower microgreens nutrition.
+We find it hard to believe a site’s precise nutritional values, like the numbers in the above article.
+Yes, we did our best to research and accurately list sunflower microgreen’s nutrition.